 Your study of the British romantic poets will include essays from the English Romantic Poets (ed., M. H. Abrams), excerpts from Elizabeth Fay’s A Feminist Introduction to Literature, and may also include chapters from Romanticism and Colonialism: Writing and Empire, 1780-1830 (Eds., Tim Fulford and Peter Kitson).
 We shall refer to these essays, excerpts, and chapters and use ideas from them for our discussions on the listed poets and poems.

 You are expected to make one research-based oral presentation on a topic of your choice, which you will identify early in the semester, preferably by the end of the first week of class.

-Each of you is also expected to make periodic and substantive contributions to this Romantic Poetry blog developed by students from a previous Romantic Poetry course at ASC.
-You have all been invited to participate in this blog as “Authors” and, as such, each of you will create a separate category in your name under which you will post your contributions.
+Each of you is also expected to make periodic and substantive contributions to the Romantic Poetry blog which will be set up for the purpose.
+You will all be invited to participate in this blog as “Authors” and, as such, each of you will create a separate category in your name under which you will post all your contributions.
 In case of problems in posting or uploading your contributions please contact Calvin Burgamy (email@example.com; ASC # 404-471-6059), Instructional Technologist, ITS.